 Expiration.
 The proclamation expires 60 days from its effective date and may be continued as necessary.
 Within 50 days from the effective date, the Secretary of DHS shall, in consultation with the Secretaries of State and Labor, recommend whether the President should continue or modify the proclamation.

-It will, however affect tens of thousands of people and is a significant step forward for the efforts of Trump and Stephen Miller, his close adviser, to dramatically restrict legal immigration into the U.S. It is estimated that, as applied to the 1.1 million green cards typically issued each year, this would block more than 350,000 of them.
-Many commentators are in agreement with Shev Dalal-Dheini, Director of Government Relations for the American Immigration Lawyers Association: “This is just an effort by the administration to distract from its inability to effectively manage the COVID-19 crisis.”
+It will, however affect tens of thousands of people and is a significant step forward for the efforts of the Administration to dramatically restrict legal immigration into the United States.
+It is estimated that, as applied to the 1.1 million green cards typically issued each year, this would block more than 350,000 of them.